 INTERNALLY GENERATED INTANGIBLE ASSETS - Assets that are created or produced by the state or an entity contracted by the state.
 Also includes assets acquired from a third party but require more than minimal incremental effort on the part of the state to begin to achieve their expected level of service capacity.
 Examples include patents, copyrights, trademarks, and computer software.

-INVENTORY CONTROL POINT - A specific location, area, building, inventory type, etc., as defined in writing by the agency inventory officer where consumable inventories are aggregated for distribution, valuation, and/or reporting threshold purposes.
+INVENTORY CONTROL POINT - A specific location, area, building, account, inventory type, etc., as defined in writing by the agency inventory officer where consumable inventories are aggregated for distribution, valuation, and/or reporting threshold purposes.

 INVESTMENT TRUST FUNDS - Fiduciary funds used by the sponsor to report the external portion of investment pools.
 Refer to FIDUCIARY FUNDS